 Battery Bikeway - Introduction to the tour of Lower Manhattan, the oldest part of New York City.
 The first Europeans to settle here were the Dutch in 1624, arriving on the ship Nieuw Nederlandt (New Netherland).

-We will also visit the historic settlement of New Amsterdam. - Battery Park City - Construction of Fort Amsterdam began in 1625 at the…
+We will also visit the historic settlement of New Amsterdam. - The Battery - Located at Battery Place State 3 and Battery Place, this…

 - Battery Bikeway - Introduction to the tour of Lower Manhattan, the oldest part of New York City.
 The first Europeans to settle here were the Dutch in 1624, arriving on the ship Nieuw Nederlandt (New Netherland).